 On September 14, the U.N.
 General Assembly adopted a resolution aimed at creating a more potent women's agency, a single U.N. body to promote the advancement of women around the world.

 will be put under a single office, forming a full-fledged new agency perhaps by the middle of next year, reported Inter Press Service.
-The agency will be headed by an under-secretary-general, the third highest ranking position within
+The agency will be headed by an under-secretary-general, the third highest ranking position within the U.N.
+The

 Kadeer, the exiled voice of the Uighur minority.
-The festival's refusal to comply with this diktat produced an extraordinary response: the withdrawal of several Chinese films, hackers assaulting our website and ticketing system and waves
+The festival's refusal to comply with this diktat produced an extraordinary response: the withdrawal of several Chinese films, hackers assaulting our website and ticketing system and waves of abusive

 The debate over graphic Japanese sex games such as RapeLay continues with word that the United Nations is stepping in.